Forktail Blue Eye Rainbowfish (Pseudomugil furcatus)

-The Forktail Blue-eye Rainbowfish is a small, hardy, adaptable and peaceful species and is easy to keep making them ideal for beginner aquarists as well as more advanced aquarists.
+The Forktail Blue-eye Rainbowfish, Pseudomugil furcatus is a small, hardy, adaptable and peaceful species that is easy to maintain, making them ideal fish for beginner aquarists and the more advanced aquarists.
 In addition, their colouring is stunning and impressive.

 |Scientific Name||Pseudomugil furcatus|